Rise Against Hunger Executive Leadership

 Rise Against Hunger Board of Directors

-Bart Norman is a partner at Smith Anderson in Raleigh, North Carolina, and focuses his law practice on debt transactions for public and private companies and lenders.
+Bart Norman is a partner at Smith Anderson in Raleigh, North Carolina, and focuses his law practice on mergers and acquisitions and loan transactions for public and private companies and lenders.
 He has a BA from North Carolina State University, an M.Div. from Princeton Theological Seminary and a JD from the University of North Carolina at Chapel Hill.
-He currently is a member of the board of directors of Transitions LifeCare (founded as Hospice of Wake County, 1979), where he also is the board secretary and chair of the governance committee.
-Previously, he was a member of the board of directors of Staff of Hope, a nonprofit focused on water and education in East Africa, and an elder and finance committee chair at Kirk of Kildaire Presbyterian Church.
-Bart and his wife, Cate, and their two sons, live in Cary, North Carolina
+He currently is a member of Smith Anderson’s management committee and lawyer development committee, and is co-chair of the commercial team.
+Previously, he was on the board of directors of Transitions LifeCare (founded as Hospice of Wake County, 1979), where he was also the board secretary and chair of the governance committee, he was a member of the board of directors of Staff of Hope, a nonprofit focused on water and education in East Africa, and he was an elder and finance committee chair at Kirk of Kildaire Presbyterian Church.
+Bart and his wife, Cate, and their two sons, live in Cary, North Carolina, and currently attend White Memorial Presbyterian Church, where Cate is an associate pastor.

 Anne Grimsley Bander retired from North Carolina State Government in 2013.
 During her long career with the State, she served as Chief Operating Officer of the Department of Administration, where she was responsible for managing and monitoring the day-to-day activities and operations of the Department and taking a leadership role in the establishment of performance indicators; she also worked with the Office of the State Controller on a new data analytics program.
 Prior to her work with NCDOA and NCOSC, most of her career was with the North Carolina Office of State Budget and Management, where she was the Assistant State Budget Officer for Government Evaluation and Review, and where she had also served as the Assistant State Budget Officer for Education.
 She is the recipient of the Order of the Long Leaf Pine.